AzadSingh818/Weather-React-App/README.md

-# Getting Started with Create React App
+# Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple weather application built with React.
+It allows users to search for the current weather in any city using the OpenWeatherMap API.

 ## Available Scripts